Multidimensional singular control and related Skorokhod problem: sufficient conditions for the characterization of optimal controls: Abstract

 \section{Abstract}

 We characterize the optimal control for a class of singular stochastic control problems as the unique solution to a related Skorokhod reflection problem.
-The considered optimization problems concern the minimization of a discounted cost functional over an infinite time-horizon through a process of bounded variation affecting an It\^o-diffusion.
+The optimization problems concern the minimization of a discounted cost over an infinite time-horizon through a process of bounded variation affecting an It\^o-diffusion.
 The setting is multidimensional, the drift of the state equation and the costs are convex, the volatility matrix can be constant or linear in the state.
-We prove that the optimal control acts only when the underlying diffusion attempts to exit the so-called waiting region, and that the direction of this action is prescribed by the derivative of the value function.
-Our approach is based on the study of a suitable monotonicity property of the derivative of the value function through its interpretation as the value of an optimal stopping game.
-Such a monotonicity allows to construct nearly optimal policies which reflect the underlying diffusion at the boundary of approximating waiting regions.
-The limit of this approximation scheme then provides the desired characterization.
-Our result applies to a relevant class of linear-quadratic models, among others.
-Furthermore, it allows to construct the optimal control in degenerate and non degenerate settings considered in the literature, where this important aspect was only partially addressed.
+Our result applies to a relevant class of linear-quadratic models and it allows to construct the optimal control in degenerate and non degenerate settings considered in the literature.

 {\textbf{Keywords}}: Dynkin games, reflected diffusion, singular stochastic control, Skorokhod problem, variational inequalities.

 {\textbf{AMS subject classification}}: 93E20, 60G17, 91A55, 49J40.